 A few nights later I dreamt of scenarios where I spoke my truth and experienced the dire consequences that ensued - of isolation and abandonment.
 I interpreted the dreams as confirmation that I had managed to confront a huge emotional block.
 I woke the next morning full of anxiety and dread.
 I wept, as my body released the energy of blocked emotion that had been dammed up for so long in my fear of speaking out.

 I joined the dogs in the garden with my morning cup of tea.
 Sitting in the sunshine, tears rolling down my face, Jack, the hamiltonstovare, joined me immediately.
 He took up his familiar 'supportive' position, sitting slightly in front at me, with his back facing me.
 It's as if he is offering his broad back to soak up the energy of my tears.
 Archie joined me on my other side.
 What was unusual this time was that Logan, the trail hound, who usually makes a sharp exit any time I have tears.
 He came and sat down close into Jack, on his other side.
-I found myself wondering if the emotional blocks that I had shifted in speaking my truth has allowed something to shift something in Logan as well, allowing him a greater capacity to handle the energetic release of emotion that he had previously run away from.
-I will continue to observe 🙂
+I found myself wondering if the emotional blocks that I had shifted in speaking my truth has allowed something to shift something in Logan as well, giving him a greater capacity to handle the energetic release of emotion that he had previously run away from.

 Adventure, followed by pain, followed by growth, with your dogs sharing the journey!